dojo/dojo.io/site/source/tutorials/003_creating_widgets/index.md

 <p class="center">![worker_widget](../resources/worker.png)</p>

 The first step is to create the worker widget.
-We will put the implementation in `src/widgets/Worker.ts`.
-As with the `App` widget that we created earlier, we need to add some initial dependencies and the class declaration to `src/widget/Worker.ts`.
+We will put the implementation in `Worker.ts`.
+As with the `App` widget that we created earlier, we need to add some initial dependencies and the class declaration to `Worker.ts`.

 {% instruction 'Add this code:' %}